thingco/thingco.github.io/documentation/platform.md

 ### Stack Details

 To ensure data segregation ThingCo deploy each partners stack in a seperate AWS account and maintian a strict POLP model for accessing data.
-Details of the Freedom installation are as follows.
+Details of the installation are as follows.

 ##### AccountId: 000000000000
 ##### Region: eu-west-1